project-jue/jue/docs/physics_world/PHYSICS_04_VM.md

 ### 🎯 Why the VM *Must* Live in Physics

-1.  **It is the "Physics" in "Physics-World":** Just as physics in our universe defines the fundamental rules of matter, energy, and time, your VM defines the fundamental rules of computation, state, and resource consumption for Dan.
+1.  **It is the "Physics" in "Physics-World":** Just as physics in our universe defines the fundamental rules of matter, energy, and time, the VM defines the fundamental rules of computation, state, and resource consumption for Dan.
 It is the **simulated substrate** on which its consciousness runs.

 2.  **It Enforces the Foundational Contract:** The Physics-World's contract is to provide **deterministic execution** and enforce **AIKR**.
 The VM is the mechanism that fulfills this contract.
     *   **Determinism** is implemented in its interpreter loop.